 In terms of teaching non-cognitive skills such as perseverance, Japanese education can shed light on this.
 Of course, there are many problems in Japanese education problem and I can continue to criticize (college exam-based teaching, lack of focus on practical foreign language acquisition, you name it).
 But there are also some strengths that Japan should be proud of, one of which is cultivating the sprit of perseverance.

 According to an interesting article (Why Japanese Education Succeeds: Amae, Stress, And Perseverance), attachment (Amae in Japanese) that baby/child receives as well as culture of never giving up can develop perseverance.

 This can be also demonstrated with a word “頑張れ (ganbare)” which means “persevere” in Japanese.
 This word is so omnipresent in Japanese society that you hear it everywhere when you are facing any task (especially you hear this many times by your teachers).
 “Ganbare” implies that you might fail and you don’t have to win, but you have to keep trying to achieve the goal without never giving up.

 Japanese perseverance is pretty common at an international level as well, especially when a natural disaster occurs.
-For example, the resilience and perseverance of victims of Tohoku disaster in 2011 impressed all over the world, because people waited for long time in an organized line, and when the supply was run out, people didn’t even complain (for more detail, see the link).
+For example, the resilience and perseverance of victims of Tohoku disaster in 2011 impressed all over the world, because people waited for long time in an organized line, and when the supply was run out, people didn’t even complain.
 So it is believed that this Japanese sprit of never giving up contributed to achieve a long term goal such as economic development after the WW2.
 I personally think that now is the time to set another goal and go for it without never giving, just like the proverb I introduced in the beginning.